-at 37 °C or 25 °C and sea level at 1 atm or 101.32 kPa, and an oxygen solubility of respiration medium at 0.92 times that of pure water; Forstner and Gnaiger 1983), the total ADP concentration added must be low enough (typically 100 to 300 μM) to allow phosphorylation to ATP at a coupled O2 flux that does not lead to O2 depletion during the transition to State 4.
+State 3 is the state stimulated by addition of fuel substrates while the ADP concentration is still high (Table 3) and supports coupled energy transformation through oxidative phosphorylation.
+'High ADP' is a concentration of ADP specifically selected to allow the measurement of State 3 to State 4 transitions of isolated mitochondria in a closed respirometric chamber.
+Repeated ADP titration re-establishes State 3 at 'high ADP'.
+Starting at O2 concentrations near air-saturation (193 or 238 μM O2 at 37 °C or 25 °C and sea level at 1 atm or 101.32 kPa, and an oxygen solubility of respiration medium at 0.92 times that of pure water; Forstner and Gnaiger 1983), the total ADP concentration added must be low enough (typically 100 to 300 μM) to allow phosphorylation to ATP at a coupled O2 flux that does not lead to O2 depletion during the transition to State 4.
 In contrast, kinetically-saturating ADP concentrations usually are 10-fold higher than 'high ADP', e.g., 2.5 mM in isolated mitochondria.
-The abbreviation State 3u is occasionally used in bioenergetics, to indicate the state of respiration after titration of an uncoupler, without sufficient emphasis on the fundamental difference between OXPHOS-capacity (well-coupled) with an endogenous uncoupled component) and ET-capacity (noncoupled).
+The abbreviation State 3u is occasionally used in bioenergetics, to indicate the state of respiration after titration of an uncoupler, without sufficient emphasis on the fundamental difference between OXPHOS-capacity (well-coupled with an endogenous uncoupled component) and ET-capacity (noncoupled).

-2.6.4.
 State 4 is a LEAK-state that is obtained only if the mitochondrial preparation is intact and well-coupled.
 Depletion of ADP by phosphorylation to ATP causes a decline of O_2 flux in the transition from State 3 to State 4.
 Under the conditions of State 4, a maximum protonmotive force and high ATP/ADP ratio are maintained.
-The gradual decline of Y{P_w/O_2} towards diminishing [ADP] at State 4 must be taken into account for calculation of P_w/O_2 ratios (Gnaiger 2001).
+The gradual decline of $Y{P \text{--}/O_2}$ towards diminishing [ADP] at State 4 must be taken into account for calculation of $P^{\text{--}/O_2}$ ratios (Gnaiger 2001).
 State 4 respiration, L_T (Table 1), reflects intrinsic proton leak and ATP hydrolysis activity.
-O_2 flux in State 4 is an overestimation of LEAK-respiration if the contaminating ATP hydrolysis activity recycles some ATP to ADP, J{P_w} , which stimulates respiration coupled to phosphorylation, $J{P_w} > 0$.
+O_2 flux in State 4 is an overestimation of LEAK-respiration if the contaminating ATP hydrolysis activity recycles some ATP to ADP, $J{P^{\text{--}}}$, which stimulates respiration coupled to phosphorylation, $J{P^{\text{--}}} > 0$.
 Some degree of mechanical disruption and loss of mitochondrial integrity allows the exposed mitochondrial F-ATPases to hydrolyze the ATP synthesized by the fraction of coupled mitochondria.
-This can be tested by inhibition of the phosphorylation-pathway using oligomycin, ensuring that $J{P_w} = 0$ (State 40).
-On the other hand, the State 4 respiration reached after exhaustion of added ADP is a more physiological condition, i.e., presence of ATP, ADP and even AMP.
-Sequential ADP titrations re-establish State 3, followed by State 3 to State 4 transitions while sufficient O_2 is available.
+This can be tested by inhibition of the phosphorylation-pathway using oligomycin, ensuring that $J{P^{\text{--}}} = 0$ (State 40).
+On the other hand, the state 4 respiration reached after exhaustion of added ADP is a more physiological condition (i.e., presence of ATP, ADP and even AMP).
+Sequential ADP titrations re-establish State 3, followed by State 3 to State 4 transitions while sufficient O2 is available.
 Anoxia may be reached, however, before exhaustion of ADP (State 5).